Zakariya Khan Bahadur

-Zakariya Khan (died 1 July 1745), alternatively spelt as Zakaria Khan, was the Mughal subahdar of the Lahore and Multan subahs from 1726 till his death in 1745, succeeding his father, Abd al-Samad Khan, at the both posts.
+Zakariya Khan (died 1 July 1745), alternatively spelt as Zakaria Khan, was the Mughal subahdar of the Lahore and Multan subahs from 1726 till his death in 1745, succeeding his father, Abd al-Samad Khan, at both the posts.
 He continued and extended his father's policy of severe persecution of Sikhs, and thousands of Sikhs were killed during his period and post his death, especially during the Chhota Ghallughara.

 Early life

-Zakaria Khan was Turkic on paternal side with origins in modern day Tashkent, his mother was probably descended from the Ansari family of Panipat.
+Zakaria Khan was a descendant of Khwaja Ahrar on his paternal side with origins in modern day Tashkent, his mother was probably from the Ansari family of Panipat.